tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes.md

 There are many more aspects that we can deepen the practice of note taking.
 We can extend our categories, for example, noting how others feel in a meeting and noting our minute mistakes in social interaction.
 We can set up a framework of thinking when transferring notes, for example, spending 10 seconds coming up with questions for a noted item.

 It has been a few years already since I started taking note.
 It makes me feel grounded.
-I feel more and more confident with retaining info flowing through me.
-It has become an essential part of my life to the point that I feel anxious when I forget to carry my notebook to a meeting.
+I feel more confident with retaining info flowing through me.
+It has become an essential part of my life to the point that I feel anxious when I don't have my notebook in a meeting.
 I encourage you to start taking notes, and I hope my process serves as one example that you can take and personalize to suit your style.

 Happy noting!